alsciaukat/teven/README.md

 # teven

-Schedule for people from multiple groups
+Distributes workload evenly between people from multiple groups.

+# Run

+It is run in command line.
+The main entrance point is `teven.py`.

+> `python3 teven.py`